-- adhere to the school or setting's policies for health and safety, supporting pupils with medical conditions and administering first aid or medication - make other staff aware of the task being undertaken - have regard to pupils' individual healthcare plans - always ensure that an appropriate health/risk assessment is undertaken prior to undertaking certain activities - explain to the pupil/student what is happening. - always act and be seen to act in https://www.gov.uk/government/publications/supporting-pupils-at-school-with-medical-conditions--3
+- adhere to the school or setting's policies for health and safety, supporting pupils with medical conditions and administering first aid or medication - make other staff aware of the task being undertaken - have regard to pupils' individual healthcare plans - always ensure that an appropriate health/risk assessment is undertaken prior to undertaking certain activities - explain to the pupil/student what is happening. - always act and be seen to act in pupil/student, provided by a parent/carer or prescribed, this should be discussed with the Designated Safeguarding Lead.